 Built on Volkswagen's behalf by electrification (and racing) specialists ABT, this promised to bring some much needed competition to the Renault Kangoo ZE and Nissan e-NV200.
 However, plans to build it in right-hand drive have been shelved, due in large part to this Caddy's imminent replacement by a brand new model.

-The Caddy 5, as VW are calling it, was officially unveiled in February 2020, comes with a striking new look and is based on a brand new structure - the MQB platform used throughout the Volkswagen Group's family of passenger cars.
-It will be available with all the VW Group's latest technology, too, including high-tech driver assistance systems and built-in Wi-Fi connectivity.
+The Caddy Cargo has a striking new look and is based on a brand new structure - the MQB platform used throughout the Volkswagen Group's family of passenger cars.
+It is also far more technologically advanced than this model, quieter inside and better to drive.
+Definitely worth waiting for.